IMIO/imio.updates/README.rst

 Introduction
 ############

+This package contains:

-This package contains a script to manipulate deployed plone instances.
+* a script to manipulate deployed plone instances managed with supervisor
+* helper methods to be used in a zope context for script run from "bin/instance run ..."

 Usage
 #####